ACEGAZ/game-hunter/README.md

   The Game Hunter website was deployed on Heroku using the following steps:

   1. I prepared Procfile
-  2. I created the app game-hunter on Heroku
+  2. I created the game-hunter game hunter on Heroku
+  4. I installed dj_database_url and psycopg2 in my project
+  5. I used pip freeze > requirements.txt to place all installed packages in the requirements.txt folder
+  6. I imported dj_database_url to settings.py
+  7. I configured the database in settings.py to use the dj_database
+  8. I made migrations using python3 manage.py makemigrations and python3 manage.py migrate
-  3. I created a database on Elephantsql
+  9. I created a database on Elephantsql
-  4. I added the database keys to Heroku config vars and to my env.py file
-  6. I created a bucket on AWS to hold stiticfiles and added the keys to Heroku config vars and to my env.py file
+  10. I created a bucket on AWS to hold stiticfiles with groups, policies and users
+  11. I created a stripe account for payments.
+  12. I added AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, DATABASE_URL, DISABLE_COLLECTSTATIC, EMAIL_HOST_PASS,
+      EMAIL_HOST_USER, HEROKU_POSTGRESQL_IVORY_URL, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY,
+      STRIPE_WH_SECRET, USE_AWS to my Heroku config vars.
+  13. I configured my settings.py to include all keys from env.py
-  7. On the Heroku website I then navigated to the deployment tab and connect my Github repository to Heroku
+  14. On the Heroku website I then navigated to the deployment tab and connect my Github repository to Heroku
-  8. I allowed automatic commits so that Heroku would always have the current version of my app
+  15. I allowed automatic commits so that Heroku would always have the current version of my app
-  9. I set up the config vars on the setting tab
-  10. Then I successfully deployed my app using the deploy branch button.
+  16. Then I successfully deployed my app using the deploy branch button.

 <hr>